Leg and Foot Discoloration: Peripheral Artery Disease Could be The Cause

 Finding out if your lower leg discoloration is PAD-related can help you get the treatment you need.
 PAD does not improve on its own.
 Without treatment to open the narrowed arteries, plaque will continue to stick to the artery walls, forming severe blockages that lead to tissue death (gangrene), amputation, and even death.

 In addition, PAD is linked to an increased risk of coronary artery disease (CAD) and cerebrovascular disease, which can lead to heart attack and stroke.
 By beginning PAD treatment as soon as possible, you can start reducing your risk of vascular disease complications.
-Spotting and seeking treatment for discoloration of the skin on your legs is a step in the right direction.
+Spotting and seeking treatment for skin discoloration on your legs is a step in the right direction.

 How Does PAD Cause Leg Discoloration?